 - Email phishing is one of the most common phishing scams.
 The fraudster masquerades as an official company, replacing its domain and sending out vast counts of requests.

 - Angler phishing.
-In this type of attack, the attacker works through fake URLs, tweets, posts, and Websites to steal confidential data or download malware on the user’s PC.
+In this attack, the attacker works through fake URLs, tweets, posts, and Websites to steal confidential data or download malware on the user’s PC.
 Sometimes fraudsters can use user data through their social media postings for narrowly targeted attacks.

 - Whaling.
 These attacks are direct at the highest levels of society.
 The ultimate goal of this phishing attack is the same as the others, only the methods here are different.
 In his letters, the fraudster attempts to identify himself as your director or some important person to convince you of his evil intentions.